-Our goal is to publish high quality yet still succinct audio equipment reviews.
-We want to help you overcome “too many choices” fatigue, and to simply find the most enjoyable sound, for however much money it’s worth it for you to spend on it, whether it be a $15 pair of earbuds or a $2,000 pair of HiFi speakers.
+Our goal is to publish high quality, comprehensive, yet still succinct audio equipment reviews.
+We want to help you overcome “too many choices” fatigue, and to simply find the most enjoyable sound, for however much money is worth it for you to spend on it, whether it be a $15 pair of earbuds or a $2,000 pair of HiFi speakers.

 Here’s how we do that, and what we believe in:

-Objectivity – audio is always going to be subjective to a degree, but we can make reviews and comparisons as objective as possible by basing them on quantifiable and industry standardized specifications.
+Objectivity – audio is always going to be somewhat subjective, but we can make reviews and comparisons as objective as possible by basing them on quantifiable and industry standardized specifications.

 No Arbitrary Point Scales – there isn’t and never will be such thing as a “perfect” 10/10 speaker.
 And even if there were, what happens when it comes about after the fact?
 All of the prior written review scores would necessarily change and need to be reassessed and rewritten.
 Point scales don’t actually make sense and can’t work.
 Instead, the most logical way to rank things is comparatively by price tier, e.g. the best all around bookshelf speakers available for $200 or less, and to regularly update best-of articles as newer and better products get released.